Frequently Asked Questions (FAQs)

 -

 The first step is to examine the hair.
-Look for signs of nits (lice eggs), typically behind the ears and the nape of the neck located on the hair.
+Look for signs of nits (lice eggs), typically behind the ears and the nape of the neck, located on the hair.
 Flip the hair over since eggs tend to be on the underside of the hair strands.
-Also screen for bugs, although they can be harder to see because they camoflauge with the hair.
-If you have a lice comb or a fine tooth comb available, comb through the hair and look for any bugs that might comb out of the hair.
+Also screen for bugs, although they can be harder to see because they camouflage with the hair.
+If you have a lice comb or a fine-tooth comb available, comb through the hair and look for any bugs that might comb out of the hair.

 Follow these steps: